0x131315/emeritux/README.md

 # emeritux.sh
-A Bash script to build and install Enlightenment 23 on Linux Mint Tessa
+A Bash script to build and install Enlightenment 23 on Linux Mint Tessa.

-(support for 32-bit and 64-bit architectures).
+Note that the Enlightenment Foundation Libraries (EFL) are built with the Meson Build System.

 While this script has been thoroughly tried and tested, it's a good idea to use Timeshift
 to create a system snapshot before the first run, as an extra safety precaution.